deep-learning-mit/staging/_posts/2023-12-12-combining-modalities-for-better-representation-learning.md

 ## Introduction

 ### Importance of molecular representation learning
-Molecular representation learning (MLR) — on of the most important tasks in molecular machine learning, drug design, and cheminformatics. <d-cite key=mol_rep_review></d-cite> There are several essential problems in the field of molecular sciences that rely on the high quality representation learning such as molecular property prediction, <d-cite key=mol_prop_pred></d-cite> organic reaction outcomes, <d-cite key=reaction_pred></d-cite> retrosynthesis planning, <d-cite key=retrosynthesis></d-cite> and generative modeling. <d-cite key=generative_review></d-cite> Solving these problems is crucial for the development of new drugs, materials, and catalysts.
+Molecular Representation Learning (MRL) is one of the most important tasks in molecular machine learning, drug design, and cheminformatics. <d-cite key=mol_rep_review></d-cite> It is central to addressing several key challenges in molecular sciences, including high-quality representation learning for molecular property prediction, <d-cite key=mol_prop_pred></d-cite> predicting organic reaction outcomes, <d-cite key=reaction_pred></d-cite> retrosynthesis planning, <d-cite key=retrosynthesis></d-cite> and generative modeling. <d-cite key=generative_review></d-cite> Excelling in these domains is essential for the development of new drugs, materials, and catalysts.

 ### Different ways to represent molecules
-Learning molecular representations poses more complex challenges than in computer vision or natural language processing due to the diversity of approaches for the initial encoding of the molecular structure as well as assumptions that follows from the choice of the representation.
-There are primarily four ways to represent molecules:
+The challenge of learning molecular representations is more complex than in fields like computer vision or natural language processing.
+This complexity stems from the variety of methods available for encoding molecular structures and the assumptions inherent to each representation.
+Primarily, there are four ways to represent molecules:

 1. **Fingerprints**.
 One of the oldest ways to represent molecules in Quantitative structure–activity relationship (QSAR) modelling.
 Molecular fingerprints are binary vectors that encode the presence or absence of certain substructures in the molecule.
 Fingerprints were one of the first ways to get the initial representation of molecules in machine learning problems. <d-cite key=fingerprints_pred></d-cite>
 2. **String representation** (e.g. SMILES strings).
-Another way to represent a molecule — encode the fragments of the molecule as tokens which form a string when combined.
-This initial representation is widely used in generative molecular modeling. <d-cite key=lang_complex_distr></d-cite>
+This approach involves encoding molecular fragments as tokens to form a string.
+This initial molecules encoding is widely used in generative molecular modeling. <d-cite key=lang_complex_distr></d-cite>
 3. **2-D graph**.
-Very popular and natural way to represent molecules — encode the atoms and bonds as nodes and edges of a graph.
-Given the developments in GNNs arhictecutres,<d-cite key=gnns_review></d-cite> this representation is widely used in molecular property prediction. <d-cite key=chemprop></d-cite>
+A popular and intuitive approach where molecules are represented as graphs, with atoms and bonds corresponding to nodes and edges, respectively.
+With advancements in Graph Neural Networks (GNNs) architectures,<d-cite key=gnns_review></d-cite> this format is extensively used in molecular property prediction. <d-cite key=chemprop></d-cite>
 4. **3-D graph**.
-The most informative way to encode the structure of the molecule — encode the atoms and bonds as nodes and edges of a graph, but also include the spatial information about the atoms and bonds.
-Obtaining the 3-D graph representation of molecules can be really challenging, but models that operate on 3-D graphs tend to achieve the best performance.
-There are different modeling approaches to 3-D graphs, including invariant and equivariant GNNs. <d-cite key="schnet,equiv_gnn"></d-cite>
+The most detailed representation, which includes spatial information about atoms and bonds in addition to the graph structure.
+Although obtaining 3-D graph representations is challenging, models based on this approach often demonstrate superior performance.
+Various modeling techniques are applied to 3-D graphs, including invariant and equivariant GNNs. <d-cite key="schnet,equiv_gnn"></d-cite>

-Given this diversity of approaches, the goal of this work is to explore the different ways to represent molecules and how they can be combined to achieve better performance on the downstream tasks such as molecular property prediction.
-Another goal of this blog post is to analyze the learned representations of small molecules via comparison of nearest neighbors in the latent chemical space.
-For the latter problem we also analyze the representations learned by language models trained on SMILES strings.
+Given these diverse approaches, this work aims to explore various molecular representations and their potential combination for enhanced performance in downstream tasks, such as molecular property prediction.
+Additionally, this blog post seeks to analyze the representations of small molecules by comparing nearest neighbors in the latent chemical space.
+We also investigate representations learned by language models trained on SMILES strings.

 ## Methods

 ### Data
-We use the QM9 dataset to train and evaluate our models.
-The dataset contains ~133k small organic molecules with up to 9 heavy atoms (C, N, O, F) and 19 different properties.
-QM9 is a popular benchmark dataset for molecular property prediction. <d-cite key=qm9></d-cite> In our work we focused on predicting the free energy $G$ at 298.15K.
-We split the dataset based on Murcko scaffolds <d-cite key=murcko></d-cite> to ensure that the same scaffolds are not present in both train and test sets.
-We use 80% of the data for training, 10% for validation, and 10% for testing.
-The target values are standardized to have zero mean and unit variance.
+In this study, we utilized the QM9 dataset to train and evaluate our models.
+Comprising approximately 133,000 small organic molecules, the dataset includes molecules with up to nine heavy atoms (specifically Carbon, Nitrogen, Oxygen, and Fluorine) and 19 distinct properties.
+As a well-established benchmark in molecular property prediction research, QM9 offers a comprehensive foundation for our analysis.<d-cite key=qm9></d-cite>

+Our primary focus was on predicting the free energy $G$ at 298.15K.
+To ensure a robust evaluation, we divided the dataset using Murcko scaffolds <d-cite key=murcko></d-cite> to prevent the same molecular scaffolds from appearing in both the training and testing sets.
+This division allocates 80% of the data for training, 10% for validation, and the remaining 10% for testing purposes.
+Additionally, we standardized the target values to have a zero mean and unit variance, aiming for consistency in our predictive modeling.

 ### Models
 The illustration of the overall approach is presented in Figure 1.